 The goal of assessment for learning is to provide students with strategies and steps for improving their understanding.
 You will want to take the information you gather and:

-1. Make adjustments to the lessons you have planned.
-Consider whether it would be appropriate to teach small guided groups instead of whole-class lessons to better differentiate the lessons.
+- Adjust the lessons you have planned.
+Consider whether it would be appropriate to teach small guided groups instead of whole-class lessons to better differentiate them.

-3. Share next steps that students can implement independently or with support.
+- Share the next steps that students can implement independently or with support.

 Assessment Of Learning

-Assessment of learning is the evaluation stage.
-This data shows you whether or not students have understood the expectations or standards in the curriculum.
-This assessment receives a mark or grade, and it can also be collected using triangulation.
+The assessment of learning is the evaluation stage.
+This data shows whether students have understood the expectations or standards in the curriculum.
+This assessment receives a mark or grade and can also be collected using triangulation.
 You will need to continue documenting your evidence in the same way you did during the assessment for the learning process.

 Observation

-If you teach your math lessons in small, guided groups, you will have some fabulous opportunities to observe your students as they engage with the math topic.
+If you teach your math lessons in small, guided groups, you will have fabulous opportunities to observe your students engaging with the math topic.

 It is possible in these small groups to closely observe what students do as they work through a math process or problem.
 Watch for:

-Of course, this is also a great time to have conversations about student learning!
+Of course, this is also a great time to talk about student learning!

 Conversation

 Assessment of learning can also occur through conversations with your students.
 The types of questions need not change.
-It is how you use the information you gain from the student responses that is different.
+What is different is how you use the information you gain from the student responses.

 You might ask: